Bridge over Troubled Water (song): Clay Aiken version

 In 2003, American Idol season two runner-up Clay Aiken performed "Bridge over Troubled Water" during the competition.
-After the final results were announced, RCA Records released the song as a double A-side single with "This Is the Night" in Canada in New Zealand; in the US, "This Is the Night" was credited as a solo release since it received a higher cumulative airplay audience.
+After the final results were announced, RCA Records released the song as a double A-side single with "This Is the Night" in Canada and New Zealand; in the US, "This Is the Night" was credited as a solo release since it received a higher cumulative airplay audience.
 The double A-side charted at number one in both Canada and New Zealand, earning a sextuple-platinum sales certification in the former country and a platinum disc in the latter.
 On New Zealand's year-end chart for 2003, the single was ranked at number 38.